Two short-courses on Bayesian Modelling and Statistical Machine Learning.

 Who should attend?
 The two courses are primarily aimed at applied scientists who wish to use Bayesian methods and statistical machine learning ideas in their data analysis and modelling problems.
 The courses will be suitable for applied scientists and statisticians from government departments, practitioners from industry, and research students at all levels.

-Academic researchers and scientists from other disciplines can also attend but should have a very strong background in statistics/mathematics to fully understand the whole course.
+Academic researchers and scientists from other disciplines can also attend but should have some background in statistics/mathematics to fully understand the whole course.

 Pre-requisite for Course 1 (Hierarchical Bayesian Modelling): Participants should have a graduate degree any numerate discipline with some experience in analysis and presentation of data.
 Participants must have some familiarity with standard probability distributions (normal, binomial, Poisson, gamma) and standard statistical methods such as multiple regression.
 No previous knowledge of Bayesian methods is necessary.
 Basic familiarity with the R-software package is also desirable.
 Participants should bring their own laptop.

 Pre-requisite for Course 2 (Statistical Machine Learning): A graduate degree with some experience of handling large data sets is required to fully appreciate the materials to be presented in this course.
 Participation in the previous short-course on Bayesian methods is not compulsory but desirable.